zeepin/GCPs/English/GCP30_EN.md

 ### Abstract
 The following standard allows for the implementation of a standard API for NFTs within smart contracts.
 This standard provides basic functionality to track and transfer NFTs.

-We considered use cases of NFTs being owned and transacted by individuals as well as consignment to third party brokers/wallets/auctioneers ("operators").
-NFTs can represent ownership over digital or physical assets.
-We considered a diverse universe of assets, and we know you will dream up many more:
+We considered application sceneries of NFTs owned and transacted by individuals as well as consigned to third party brokers/wallets/auctioneers ("operators"). we would provide some suitable examples as below, meanwhile,try to come up with some new innovative ideas of your own.>.<

 * Physical property — houses, unique artwork
 * Virtual collectables — unique pictures of kittens, collectable cards
 * "Negative value" assets — loans, burdens and other responsibilities

 In general, all houses are distinct and no two kittens are alike.
-NFTs are distinguishable and you must track the ownership of each one separately.
+NFTs are distinguishable and you must track the ownership of each separately.
 ### Motivation
 A standard interface allows wallet/broker/auction applications to work with any NFT on Zeepin.
-We provide for simple GCP-30 smart contracts as well as contracts that track an arbitrarily large number of NFTs.
+We provide simple GCP-30 smart contracts as well as contracts that track an arbitrarily large number of NFTs.

 ### Specification
 **Every GCP-30 compliant contract must implement the `GCP-30` interfaces**，The following is the GCP-30 standard smart contract written in WA based on WASM.
-In this environment, the parameters are passed and the returned values are returned in the form of char, so we need to pay attention to the data type conversion when we write the contract.
+In this environment, the parameters can pass through and the returned values are expressed in char,make sure you pay attention to the data type conversion when write the contract.

-Not much to say, let's start the implementation of GCP-30 directly.
-First, we need understand the main function interfaces that we need to use:
+Let's cutting short and start the implementation of GCP-30 directly.
+First, we need to understand the main function interfaces that we need to use:
 ```c
 char *OwnerOf(char *TokenID)
 //Returns the address of the tokenId  holder